siderolabs/talos/website/content/v1.6/reference/cli.md

       --cluster string       Cluster to connect to if a proxy endpoint is used.
-      --context string       Context to be used in command -e, --endpoints strings    override default endpoints in Talos configuration -n, --nodes strings        target the specified nodes --talosconfig string   The path to the Talos configuration file.
+      --context string       Context to be used in command -e, --endpoints strings    override default endpoints in Talos configuration -i, --insecure             write|delete meta using the insecure (encrypted with no auth) maintenance service -n, --nodes strings        target the specified nodes --talosconfig string   The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
 ```